tyla homepage

 "Both synthetic-fiber underwear and regular use of panty liners with an impermeable layer block air circulation to the reproductive organs and don’t allow sweat to evaporate.
 Experts recommend using breathable liners that don’t affect airflow and keep your clothes dry."

-In the video, Dr Williams resolves: "So these are to be used sparingly.
+In the video, Dr Williams resolved: "So these are to be used sparingly.
 Maybe as a tampon back-up or maybe for a light, light day.
 But please, no panty liners on a daily basis or your vagina will be so annoyed.
 Happy vaginas all the time.
 No liners."

 Do you use panty liners regularly?
 (Getty Stock Images)